viki-org/storm-docker/docs/building/index.md

 same file in the `config` folder.
 In this case, the configuration file in the `config` folder is copied to the destination folder.

-Hence, the configuration file is only copied when necessary.
-This allows Docker to make use of the cache as much as it can.
+Hence, the configuration files are only copied when necessary.
+Doing so allows Docker to make use of the cache as much as possible.
+Not surprisingly, the code needed to perform this "conditional copying" takes up the bulk of the complexity of our `Makefile`.

+## docker build

+The default goal of the `Makefile` is the `build-storm-docker-containers` rule.
+Within the body of the goal are several `docker build` commands like the
+following:

+    docker build -t="viki_data/storm-nimbus" storm-nimbus

+The default goal has prerequisites which build other Docker images.
+Ultimately, things boil down to executing `docker build` commands for the Docker images prescribed by `Dockerfile`s in this repository.